Lawreros/PSHR_pipeline/CONTRIBUTING.md

 ### Data Guidelines:
 Here are some general rules that should be applied to

+- If timestamps are included in a given matrix, they should be prioritized to the earliest column possible

 ### `Data` example:
 An example of this would be loading in the Data